nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-yourself.md

   "content": {
     "value": {
       "@type": "BirthDate",
-      "day": <day of birth>,
+      "day": <day of birth date>,
-      "month": <month of birth>,
+      "month": <month of birth date>,
-      "year": <year of birth>
+      "year": <year of birth date>
     }
   }
 }
 ```

 Assuming that the input values ​​for the properties `value.day`, `value.month` and `value.year` meet the [validation criteria]({% link _docs_integrate/attribute-values.md %}#birthdate), which means, for example, that the input value for `value.month` is an integer between 1 and 12, the IdentityAttribute is saved as a RepositoryAttribute.
 The components `value.day`, `value.month` and `value.year` can each be understood as an additional simple IdentityAttribute of type [BirthDay]({% link _docs_integrate/attribute-values.md %}#birthday), [BirthMonth]({% link _docs_integrate/attribute-values.md %}#birthmonth) and [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear), respectively.
 For this reason, another RepositoryAttribute is created internally for each of these components before a success response is sent.
+So for the RepositoryAttribute, which belongs to the complex IdentityAttribute of type BirthDate, a total of three children are created.

-### Success response
+### What's next?

 When you have successfully created an IdentityAttribute for your own Connector, you will receive a success response.
 From the result, you can get the `id` of the corresponding RepositoryAttribute belonging to the IdentityAttribute.
-You will need this `id`, for example, if you want to share the IdentityAttribute with other Identities later, as in the [Integration Example]({% link _docs_integrate/integration-example.md %}).
+You will need this `id`, for example, if you want to share the underlying IdentityAttribute of the RepositoryAttribute with other Identities later, as in the [Share own Attribute to peer]({% link _docs_integrate/share-own-attribute-to-peer.md %}) scenario.

 ## Create a RelationshipAttribute for yourself

+If you want to create a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), you must proceed differently than when [creating an IdentityAttribute for yourself]({% link _docs_integrate/create-attribute-for-yourself.md %}#create-an-identityattribute-for-yourself).
+This is because a RelationshipAttribute can only exist in the context of a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with a peer, which means that they must also agree to the creation of it.
+This is achieved by sending a [Request]({% link _docs_integrate/data-model-overview.md %}#request) whose `items` property contains an appropriate [RequestItem]({% link _docs_integrate/data-model-overview.md %}#requestitems), which must be accepted by the peer.
+Depending on whether you or your peer should set the [RelationshipAttribute Value]({% link _docs_integrate/attribute-values.md %}#relationship-attributes) and depending on other factors, a [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem), [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) or [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) should be used for this.

+From a technical point of view, the creation of a RelationshipAttribute corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for yourself and one LocalAttribute for your peer, whereby their `content` is given by the RelationshipAttribute that is intended to be created and the `shareInfo` of both LocalAttributes contains a correspondingly suitable [LocalAttributeShareInfo]({% link _docs_integrate/data-model-overview.md %}#localattributeshareinfo).
+{: .notice--info}

+### Create a RelationshipAttribute with a ReadAttributeRequestitem

+### Create a RelationshipAttribute with a ShareAttributeRequestitem

+### Create a RelationshipAttribute with a CreateAttributeRequestitem

+### Create a RelationshipAttribute with a ProposeAttributeRequestitem